ndp/apple-code-assessment/README.md

   - [x] and any other industry Best Practices.
   - [x] Remember to Include the UI ***
   - [x] No not use ChatGPT/AI
-Lots of stuff not done that would be needed for a production app:
-  - [ ] Rate-limit / ddos protection
-  - [ ] Traceability/logging
-  - [ ] Deployment configuration